Filet O Fish Recipe Video (scroll down for recipe card)

 Since Lent is arrived, it seemed perfect timing to try my hand at another copycat.

 To recreate the Filet O Fish, I used tilapia fillets.
 They are less “fishy” than pollock and large enough so that you can (if you want) cut out squares of fish so that your copycat will look like the original.
 Keep the extra pieces and fry them, too, of course for snacking on.
+You could also use cod or haddock.
 I tried breading with plain breadcrumbs and cracker crumbs and felt the cracker crumbs were way better.
-You can use either the McDonald’s tartar sauce copycat recipe I’ve posted below, or use my tartar sauce recipe, which is a little fancier.
+You can use either the McDonald’s tartar sauce copycat recipe I’ve posted below, or use my tartar sauce recipe, which is a little fancier and less sweet.

 - Fish Filets: